 Guitar strings are like wires, and their weight determines their strength.
 Gauges are the sizes of the strings.
 Different strings have different gauge sizes.
-Gauge is measured in millimetres.
+The gauge is measured in millimeters.
 A good example is the violin has 0.01mm gauges, whereas a cello has 0.05 mm gauges.

 What is the difference between a gauge and a string?